Lenz effect in conductive nonmagnetic objects moved in MRI environments: Methods

+A circular plate of radius $R = \qty{150}{\milli\meter}$ and a square plate with side $L = \qty{295}{\milli\meter}$ were considered.
+The former only for the rotation, the latter for both motions. \revB{All the numerical simulations were performed by solving~(\ref{eq:current_pde}) with the FEM on a hexahedral structured mesh and trilinear nodal elements.
+The element size was of about \qty{0.26}{\milli\meter} along the plate thickness and \qty{3}{\milli\meter} in the other directions.
+The resulting linear systems were solved with a direct method based on Cholesky decomposition.
+The validity of the proposed numerical procedure was verified by comparing the approximation of $f_{\textrm{lenz}}$ with the analytical solution provided by~(\ref{eq:lenz-circular-plate}) in the case of the rotating circular plate.}

-The rotation evolved as illustrated in Fig.~\ref{fig:circular_plate}a: the plate was placed almost vertically on the bed inside the scanner bore and perpendicular to $\vec{B}_0$, so the torque due to the force of gravity and the constraint force induced the rotation.
+The rotation evolved as illustrated in Fig.~\ref{fig:circular_plate}a: the plate was placed almost vertically \revC{(initial angle $\vartheta(0) = \qty{3}{\degree}$)} on the bed inside the scanner bore and perpendicular to $\vec{B}_0$, so the torque due to the force of gravity and the constraint force induced the rotation.
 In this case, the degree of freedom was the angle $\vartheta$ of the plate with the vertical direction $\hat{y}$.
 Being $m$ the plate mass, the moment of inertia was $I = 5 m R^2 / 4$ for the circular plate, and $I = 4 m R^2 / 3$ for the square plate with $R = L / 2$.
 The forcing term was the torque $F_{\textrm{ext}}(\vartheta) = m g R \sin(\vartheta)$ with gravitational acceleration $g$.
 The Lenz effect $f_{\textrm{lenz}}(\vartheta)$ was provided by~(\ref{eq:lenz-circular-plate}) or by a numerical simulation for the circular and the square plate, respectively.

-In the second test, the plate, perpendicular to the direction $\hat{z}$ of the static field, was translated towards the scanner bore with a constant force $F_{\textrm{ext}} \equiv \SI{20}{\newton}$.
-In this case, the degree of freedom was the coordinate $z$ of the plate barycentre and the inertia its mass $m$.
+In the second test, the plate, perpendicular to the direction $\hat{z}$ of the static field, was translated towards the scanner bore with a constant force $F_{\textrm{ext}} \equiv \qty{20}{\newton}$.
+In this case, the degree of freedom was the coordinate $z$ of the plate barycentre \revC{in a reference system whose origin is the scanner isocenter.
+The coefficient of inertia was provided by the plate} mass $m$.
 The Lenz effect $f_{\textrm{lenz}}(z)$ was provided by a numerical simulation with the fringe field of the realistic actively shielded magnet already used by Zilberti {\it et al.}~\cite{zilberti2025}.
-The plate was assumed centred horizontally ($x = 0$), whereas two heights were considered, $y = 0$ and $y = \SI{300}{\milli\meter}$.
+The plate was assumed centred horizontally ($x = 0$), whereas two heights were considered, $y = 0$ and $y = \qty{300}{\milli\meter}$. \revC{In the former case, the plate is moved along the scanner longitudinal axis and is pushed inside the scanner bore; in the latter case, the plate is moved at a height corresponding to the edge of the scanner bore, so the motion is limited at the outside of the scanner.}

 An implicit Adams method~\cite{hairer1993} was used to solve~(\ref{eq:ode}).